-Although not required for a conviction, the key evidence in a DUI prosecution is often the measurement of drugs or alcohol in the suspect’s body.
-Depending on the situation, police might use a blood, breath, urine, or saliva test to determine blood alcohol concentration (BAC) or the amount of drugs in the suspect’s system.
-This article gives an overview of what Utah’s implied consent laws say about DUI chemical testing.
+Although not required for a conviction, the key evidence in a DUI (driving under the influence) prosecution is often the measurement of drugs or alcohol in the suspect's body.
+Depending on the situation, police might use a blood, breath, urine, or saliva test to determine blood alcohol concentration (BAC) or the amount of drugs in the suspect's system.
+This article gives an overview of what Utah's implied consent laws say about DUI chemical testing.

 Utah's implied consent laws specify that any person who operates or is in actual physical control of a vehicle within the state is deemed to have consented to chemical testing.
 The specific test might be a breath, blood, urine, or oral fluid test.
 However, police must lawfully arrest a driver and inform the driver of certain rights prior to requesting a chemical test.
 The officer gets to choose which test or tests the driver must take.

 Generally, motorists who don't immediately comply with an officer's request to take a chemical test are considered to have refused testing.
 Unlawful refusal will result in license suspension and possible criminal sanctions.